top of page

 © Bjorn Frins

-In 2022 Laura was invited to choreograph at the Seminar Hakibbutzim in Tel Aviv (Israel), at the MOSA Ballet School (Belgium), at SALLY Dansgezelschap Maastricht and at Theater aan de Rijn (The Jam).
-Next to that she started to create and direct her own production 'The Beehive' at I SOLISTI MAKERSpace in collaboration with her brother / composer Frederik Daelemans, a multi-disciplinary artistic team and DE SINGEL International Arts Centre (Belgium).
+In 2022 Laura was invited to choreograph at the Seminar Hakibbutzim (Israel), MOSA Ballet School (Belgium), SALLY Dansgezelschap Maastricht and Theater aan de Rijn (The Jam).
+Next to that she started to create and direct her own production 'The Beehive' at I SOLISTI MAKERSpace in collaboration with composer/brother Frederik Daelemans and a multi-disciplinary artistic team in residency at DE SINGEL International Arts Centre (Belgium).

-In 2023 Laura was invited to join Talentlab, a collaborative project for 8 emerging young makers produced by Toneelgroep Maastricht and VIA ZUID (The Netherlands).
-She was also invited for a new creation at Theater aan de Rijn (vier x vier) - 'Tales to disturb' will tour in spring 2024 -, started creating her second work within the I SOLISTI MAKERSpace and was invited to choreograph a new piece for the MOSA Ballet School's (Belgium) end of year performance.
+In 2023 Laura was invited to join Talentlab, a collaborative project for 8 emerging makers by Toneelgroep Maastricht and VIA ZUID (The Netherlands).
+She also got invited for a new creation at Theater aan de Rijn in the frame of vier x vier, a concept to introduce the new generation dance makers by presenting four works made by four young makers.
+'Tales to Disturb’ (vier x vier) will tour in Dutch theatres in spring 2024 and has been selected for Moving Futures and Hoogte 80 as well.
+In 2024 Laura also started creating her next I SOLISTI MAKERSpace creation 'MANA', was invited to choreograph a new piece 'Chariot' for the MOSA Ballet School (Belgium) end of year performance, and choreographed a music video for Frederik Martens shot by Kenneth Michiels.

-Laura has been performing for Paula Niehoff, Liza Van Brakel, Toon Quanten and in her own work.
+Laura has performed for Paula Niehoff, Liza Van Brakel, Toon Quanten and in her own work.
 She has been invited by the Codarts University of the Arts (The Netherlands), the ArtEZ University of the Arts, de!
-Kunsthumaniora for Contemporary Dance, the MOSA Ballet School, and SALLY Dansgezelschap Maastricht among others as a guest teacher.
-As an illustrator Laura works with composers, choreographers, dance collectives, cabaretiers, poets, installation artists, and creates her own work.
-She is currently working on merging her performative and visual work.
-(Illustration)
+Kunsthumaniora for Contemporary Dance, the MOSA Ballet School, and SALLY Dansgezelschap Maastricht among others as guest teacher.
+As a visual artist Laura has worked with composers, choreographers, cabaretiers, poets, installation artists, and creates her own work as well.
+She is currently researching a potential merging her performative and visual work

 Artistic vision and movement language